YongminGwon/PhoneBook/README.md

 Data Base Toy Project in C

-To Do : Definition Declaration Seperation, add Table, Change Data structure from Linked list to B-Tree
+To Do : List Index seperation, file IO, add Table, Change Data structure from Linked list to B-Tree